openstack/ceilometer/install-guide/source/next-steps.rst

 Your OpenStack environment now includes the ceilometer service.

-To add additional services, see docs.openstack.org/project-install-guide/draft/index.html .
+To add additional services, see the
+`OpenStack Installation Tutorials and Guides <http://docs.openstack.org/#install-guides>`_.